Detecting discrete processes with the Epps effect: Simulation Experiments

-The interpretation of \cref{exp:eq:4} is as follows: $\phi^{(r)}$ imitates mean reversion, because an uptick in $X^1$ by $N_1$ will lead to an increased intensity in the down tick $N_2$---allowing the price level to revert (similarly for $X^2$ through $N_3$ and $N_4$).
-While $\phi^{(c)}$ induces a correlation between the prices by connecting the two prices, since an uptick in $X^1$ by $N_1$ will lead to an increased intensity in the uptick of $X^2$ through $N_3$ (similarly for down ticks through $N_2$ and $N_4$).
+The interpretation of kernel components in Eq. \eqref{exp:eq:4} is as follows: $\phi^{(r)}$ imitates mean reversion because an uptick in $X^1$ by $N_1$ will lead to an increased intensity in the down tick $N_2$---allowing the price level to revert (similarly for $X^2$ through $N_3$ and $N_4$).
+On the other hand $\phi^{(c)}$ induces a correlation between the prices by connecting the two prices since an uptick in $X^1$ by $N_1$ will lead to an increased intensity in the uptick of $X^2$ through $N_3$ (similarly for down ticks through $N_2$ and $N_4$).